AdvisorySG/mentorship-page/README.md

 ## Project Architecture

 ```
-[ AirTable Mentor Entries ]
+[ Airtable Mentor Entries ]
             ▼
-   [ AWS Lamba Script ]
+ [ AWS Lambda Function ]
             ▼
     [ ElasticSearch ]
             ▼
     [ React Web App ]
 ```

-ElasticSearch is used to make searching for mentors fast and easy.
+The AWS Lambda Function reads the Airtable mentor entries, filters them out, and updates the ElasticSearch service.
+The React Web App queries the ElasticSearch Service and displays mentors.
+This allows for fast and easy searching of mentors.

 ## Project Structure